AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUndoRedo/BeginTransaction.md

 IUndoRedo.BeginTransaction Method
 =================================
-AutomationML 2.1 APIBegins a new transaction.
+Begins a new transaction.
 All changes, made to a CAEXDocument inside a transaction are treated as a single operation.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)